justrunis/foodies-app/README.md

 1. Clone the repository: `git clone https://github.com/your-username/foodies-app.git`
 2. Install dependencies: `npm install`
 3. Create a SQLite database by running `node initdb.js` command (this will also populate it with some data)
+4. This project also uses AWS for storing images and needs and .env.locals file with these variables `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`
+5. Also you would need to change the links where the AWS is used in the code (was too lazy to create the env file :) )

 ## Usage